jaysonCab/GeneralCodingPractice/README.md

         January 28th, 2025
 I want to work more on classes and objects in regards to API calls

+        February 15th, 2025
+Freshened up in coding for a bit, should get back to it eh

 -----------------------------------------------------------------------------------------
 Things I should know: